Animal World Records

 As a sit-and-wait predator at the top of its food chain, the Chinese giant salamander is more like a crocodile than your typical amphibian.
-It feeds on fish and smaller amphibians but, since it has poor eyesight, it must rely mainly on sensory nodes that run in a line on its body from head to tail to find its prey, for these can detect the slightest changes in water pressure.
+It feeds on fish and smaller amphibians but, since it has poor eyesight, it relies mainly on sensory nodes that run in a line down its body to find its prey, for these can detect the slightest changes in water pressure.

 Although this creature has an exceptionally slow metabolism and can live to be 60 years old or more, very few will achieve that age.
 The reason?
 Humans, of course.
 The wild population has declined by more than 80% since the 1950s, largely thanks to habitat loss and fragmentation, excessive water pollution, and over-hunting for its meat and its use in traditional medicine.
 Despite being classified as a Critically Endangered species, giant salamanders are still illegally sold for food since it has become something of a fashionable delicacy among the wealthy.